openproof-net/rpo-spec-v0.1/README.md

     )
     return hashlib.sha256(payload.encode("utf-8")).hexdigest()

+══════════════════════════════════

-5. Validating an RPO Bundle
+5. 🧪 Validating an RPO Bundle

-Any system should reject an RPO if:
+A system must reject an RPO if:

-mandatory fields are missing,
+mandatory fields are missing

-timestamp is not ISO-8601,
+timestamp is not ISO-8601

-hash is not a 64-character hex,
+hash is not a 64-char hex

-narrative structure is invalid,
+narrative structure is invalid

-recomputed hash does not match.
+recomputed hash does not match

-This ensures a provably immutable artifact.
+def validate_public_hash(bundle):
+    expected = compute_public_hash(bundle)
+    return expected == bundle["registry"]["public_hash"]

+══════════════════════════════════

-6. Generating an RPO (Developer Example) python
+6. 🛠️ Generating a New RPO (Developer Example) import uuid from datetime import datetime
-Copier le code
-import uuid
-from datetime import datetime